 The Long Term Water Utility Study, initially completed in 1993, covered all aspects of the water system, including projected future water requirements, the condition of the existing system components, and a review of the system operations.
-The study was adopted by City Council as the City's long-term water supply plan.
-In 1998, a portion of the study was updated and resulted in a decision to improve the Buffalo Pound supply pipeline rather than construct a ground water treatment plant.
-A study update was initiated in 2004 and will be completed in 2006.
+The Study was adopted by City Council as the City's long term water supply plan.
+In 1998, a portion of the Study was updated and resulted in a decision to improve the Buffalo Pound supply pipeline and pumping system rather than construct a ground water treatment plant.
+A Study update was completed in 2006 and provided recommendations for water system improvements for the next 20 years.

-As part of the study, a number of objectives were established.
+As part of the Study, a number of objectives were established.
 These objectives continue to guide the water system operations today, and include: